 break the current one by 0.01%.
 Also, Once the previous 52-week high

-fear of losing profits will be the reason forcing the markets down
+of losing profits will be the reason forcing the markets down

 rapidly, which in an overvalued market is, and should be, expected.

-for the bargains, look for the deals and look at newer and start up
+Look for the deals and look at newer and start up

 companies and do the homework.